 From March 2013 to October 2015, the FDA says, it recorded 101 confirmable reports of acute kidney injury with the two drugs.
 Of those 101, 96 needed to be hospitalized, including 22 needing intensive care units.
 Four deaths occurred during the hospitalizations, the FDA says, but two of those were cardiac-related.
 And 15 patients needed dialysis.
 Some had previous kidney injury or disease.

-The 101 reports includes only those submitted to the FDA, it says, ''so there are likely additional cases about which we are unaware," reports the FDA.
+The 101 reports include only those submitted to the FDA, it says, ''so there are likely additional cases about which we are unaware," reports the FDA.

-The FDA instructs doctors and other health care professionals to consider factors that could make patients at higher risk of acute kidney injury before prescribing the two SGLT2 drugs with the stronger warnings.
-Among the factors that could predispose patients to kidney problem on these drugs are:
+The FDA instructs doctors and other healthcare professionals to consider factors that could make patients at higher risk of acute kidney injury before prescribing the two SGLT2 drugs with the stronger warnings.
+Among the factors that could predispose patients to kidney problems on these drugs are:

 Doctors should evaluate a patient's kidney function before starting either drug, the FDA says, and monitor patients while they’re on it.